GEW's LeoLED on a wood coating furniture line

 To find out more, download our brochure below:

-Watch our flooring case study
+Watch our furniture case study

 BJS are a furniture manufacturer based in the Czech Republic.
 They focus on continuous innovation and advancement, which has led to the introduction of a new, state-of-the-art wood coating line that combines soft-roller coating technology and UV LED curing.